Balancing Multi-modal Sensor Learning via Multi-objective Optimization

-\paragraph{MOO baseline implementation.} We implement the equal weighting (EW) method by optimizing the sum of uni-modal and multi-modal objectives.
+\paragraph{MOO baseline implementation.} We implement the equal weighting (EW) method by optimizing the sum of uni-modal sensor and multi-modal sensor fusion objectives.
 For implementing MGDA, we consider the shared and non-shared parameters separately.
-Specifically, we solve the MGDA sub-problem \citep{fliege2019complexity} using the gradient of uni-modal and multi-modal objectives with respect to encoder weights for each modality encoder.
-Non-shared parameters like multi-modal and uni-modal heads are updated using normal SGD updates.
+Specifically, we solve the MGDA sub-problem \citep{fliege2019complexity} using the gradient of uni-modal sensor and multi-modal sensor fusion objectives with respect to encoder weights for each modality encoder.
+Non-shared parameters like multi-modal and uni-modal sensor heads are updated using normal SGD updates.
 For MMPareto, we follow the method described in \citep{wei2024innocent}, with updating shared and non-shared parameters similar to that of MGDA implementation.

 \paragraph{Subroutine time calculation.} For calculating the subroutine times of MIMO and baselines, we compute the average computation time taken for the subroutine used for balancing modalities (if any) and updating the model parameters per batch.
 Since run times differ for different seeds due to background processes, we report the average subroutine times (over $100\times$ number of batches per epoch) calculated using one seed.